KwameTaylor/capstone-proposals/seasonalityonspotify.md

 Does distance to the equator change the seasonality of a particular song or songs?

+Which timezone plays the most K-Pop across all months?

 ---

 > From a business / stakeholder perspective, what are the deliverables of this project?
 (It's okay if this is hypothetical at this point)